HausnerR/AVR-PCF8563/README.md

 PCF_SetDateTime(&dateTime);
 ```

 Getting date and time information from PCF looks similar.
-Create structure and pass it to function to get data
+Create structure and pass it to function to get data:

 ```
 #!c